craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/main-menu-global-config.rst

    #    privateKey
    #    -----END PRIVATE KEY-----

-For more information, see :ref:`newIa-clustering`
+For more information, see :ref:`clustering`

 ------------------
 Content Repository